RESEARCH STARTER

 Astaxanthin is not an essential nutrient.
 However, an increased intake of astaxanthin could provide health benefits.

 Salmon is an excellent source of astaxanthin.
 A typical serving of Atlantic salmon provides approximately 1 milligram (mg) of astaxanthin, while a similar serving of Pacific salmon might provide 4 to 5 mg.
-Krill oil is another good food source of astaxanthin.
+Krill oil is another good source of astaxanthin.

 When consistently exposed to high levels of ultraviolet light, the alga Haematococcus pluvialis produces very large quantities of astaxanthin, presumably to protect itself from injury.
 Haematococcus raised in this way is used as a commercial source of astaxanthin.